 The 'break" refers to the bend or kink at the bottom of the trouser crease that results from the hem resting on the shoe.
 The degree of the "break" determines how proportionate your legs will appear.

-There are three choices of "break"; the "half-break", the "full-break", and no "break".
+There are three choices of "break," the "half-break," the "full-break," and no "break."

 - In classic suit design, the "half-break" is customary (see photo above).
-It's ideal for men of average build and short men.
+It's ideal for men of average build and for short men.

 - The "full-break"—which requires a longer trouser length—is recommended for very tall men.
 However, if you're planning on cuffed trousers, choose a "half-break" instead.
 Cuffs, by the way, optically reduce leg length and should be avoided by short men.

 - No "break" is when the hem hardly touches the shoe.
 This should be worn only by men of average build or shorter, and only when in fashion.